luciventura/Project13-InstaFilter/README.md

-Project 13 from 100DaysOfSwift using CoreImage
+Project 13 from 100DaysOfSwift using CoreImage.

 This App loads an image from the user's gallery using UIImagePickerController and has 11 possible filters to use.

 I used CoreImage to load the filters, and the user can play with different intensities of each filter sliding the bar under the image.